Forgiveness says you are given another chance to make a new beginning.

-In this article, you’ll learn the requirements as they stand today – we emphasize that the rules are still somewhat fluid – and the types of records that will help when applying for loan forgiveness.
+Below are the requirements as they stand today for PPP Loan Forgiveness – we emphasize that the rules are still somewhat fluid – and the types of records that will help when applying for loan forgiveness.

 📌 Get proactive about PPP loan forgiveness.

 Use our free calculator to know your numbers.

 In a nutshell, to qualify for forgiveness a business has to use at least 60% of its PPP money on wages and related payroll expenses during the 24 weeks following the day the funds are received (Covered Period).

 “Wages” are limited to $100K per person on an annual basis, or $8,333 per month-or more precisely, about $1,923 per week.
 “Related payroll expenses” can include employer paid state and local payroll taxes, the employer-paid portion of health insurance premiums and employer 401k contributions.